3 Ways to Add Value to Your Translation Business

 One of the most famous quotes in marketing comes from Harvard Business School professor Theodore Levitt: “People don’t want to buy a quarter-inch drill; they want to buy a quarter-inch hole!”

-We should always keep that in mind when selling the translation services, especially during the hard times of COVID-19 pandemic.
+We should always keep that in mind when selling the translation services, especially during the hard times of the COVID-19 pandemic.

 So, how to add value to your translation business?